-This Mexico RV Parks article covers Coastal Jalisco and Nayarit, and includes 5 unique maps to help you find each one!
+This Mexico RV Guide – Coastal Jalisco and Nayarit article include 5 unique maps to help you find each one!
 Look, Mexico’s Pacific coast is fertile grounds for the cultivation of RV parks in Mexico.
 Especially good for their growth is the area surrounding Puerto Vallarta.

 It’s as if an RV Johnny Appleseed traversed the coast from La Peñita de Jaltemba, Nayarit in the north to Barra de Navidad in the south.
 He planted RV park seedlings in the tourist-fertile soil.
 With the mild temperatures and just enough rain to make it tropical, they burst from the sand, blooming into full-fledged RV Parks.